Australia's system is more uniform than the US, but not uniformly better

 Private payers operate similarly to Australia's PBS, but arguably more aggressively.

 CVSHealth is the largest US pharmacy benefit manager, with 110 million members, who are dispensed 2.3 billion prescriptions each year.
 It manages plans for thousands of employers, negotiating tailored premiums, coverage levels, co-payments, and deductibles.
 It states that the average out-of-pocket cost per 30-day prescription is US$8, equivalent to approximately A$12, and that 69.5 per cent of its members spent less than US$100 out of pocket on prescriptions in a year.
-It passed on to its members 98 per cent of the rebates paid by manufacturers, and 90 per cent of funded prescriptions were generics or biosimilars.
+It passes on to its members 98 per cent of the rebates paid by manufacturers, and 90 per cent of funded prescriptions were generics or biosimilars.

-A 2023 poll by Peterson KFF found that while 82 per cent of American adults agreed that the cost of prescription medicines is unreasonable, 65 per cent said affording their medicines is “very” or “somewhat” easy, presumably because they are accessing them via insurance, and co-payments are low.
+A 2023 poll by Peterson KFF found that while 82 per cent of American adults agreed that the cost of prescription medicines is unreasonable, 65 per cent said affording their medicines “very” or “somewhat” easy, presumably because they are accessing them via insurance, and co-payments are low.

 A survey released by the Australian Bureau of Statistics in early 2025 found that 21 per cent of Australians reported being unable to afford a medicine prescription.
 This was 27 per cent in regional areas.